How many vegetarians and vegans are in the UK in 2026?

 We look at how many people are adopting meat-free diets in the UK.

-With many supermarkets and restaurants now catering to plant-based lifestyles, adopting a meat-free diet has become much easier and accessible.
-For some Brits, it’s as simple as switching your bank account, while others may find the change harder.
-We carried out our annual survey to investigate how many vegetarians and vegans there are in the UK.
+For some people, going meat-free is as simple as switching your bank account, while others may find the change harder.
+We carried out our annual survey to investigate the number of veggies and vegans in the UK.

 Vegans and vegetarians in the UK: Key statistics